The Director: A Composable Behaviour System with Soft Transitions: Evaluation

 The Director has a strict control system where a Provider can only provide for one Task at a time, and only one Provider of a Task type can be active at a time.
 Other Tasks and Providers are blocked and must wait for an opportunity to take control.
 This core rule in the algorithm prevents multiple sources from controlling one resource, such as the motors.
 By grouping motors, the system can ensure that only one module controls a kinematic chain.

 In our previous system, all motor commands moved through one module that enforced a similar strict control system.
 Another solution proposed by Bestmann and Zhang uses the Humanoid Control Module~\cite{Bestmann2020} to implement a mutex on the motors.
 These approaches lack the modularity and composability that the Director inherently creates throughout the system, from high-level strategy modules down to low-level motor modules.
+Instead of implementing locking mechanisms directly, the Director handles these tasks on behalf of the user.